MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-access-permissions.md

 ## Step 2: Review the access permissions

 In the connection details pane, locate the **Permissions** section.
-This will show one of the following:
+This section shows one of the following settings:

 - **Only people with access to this data source**: The connector respects source system ACLs (Access Control Lists).
 - **Visible to everyone**: The connector grants access to all users in the organization.